Robinson family: 22 Ramsay Street

 Bought by Paul on behalf of the Daniels Corporation in 1986, it becomes the second family home after he marries Gail Lewis in June 1987.
 Paul rents the house to Caroline and Christina Alessi, before moving back in when he marries Christina.
 Following their departures, Paul rents the house to Christina's uncle and aunt, who live there with their sons.
 It was briefly rented to the Lim family, before Paul sells it to Cheryl Stark (Caroline Gillmer).
 In 2005, following the character's return to Erinsbourough, he buys the house from Valda Sheergold and lives there until 2013.
 The set then underwent a makeover in time for the reintroduction of the Willis family, who move in when Terese Willis' (Rebekah Elmaloglou) Lassiters employment deal includes the house as accommodation.
 Paul moves back into the house to live with Terese in 2019.

 30 Ramsay Street

-Paul and his new wife Terry Inglis (Maxine Klibingaitis) were the first known occupants of Number 30.
+Paul and his new wife Terry Inglis (Maxine Klibingaitis) occupied Number 30 in late 1985.
 Paul moves back to Number 26 after Terry shoots him in the living room.
 Matt and his mother Hilary live in the house between 1989 and 1990.

 Members of the Robinson family have lived in every house in the street at one point or another.
 Matt Robinson (Ashley Paske) alone lived in Number 26, Number 28, Number 30 and Number 32 during his years in the show.